1946 United States Senate election in Massachusetts: Candidates

+Given his poor relationship with President Harry S. Truman, Walsh anticipated that the White House might support an opponent in a Democratic primary, but no opponent materialized.

 Results

-Senator Walsh was unopposed for the Democratic nomination.
 Despite the brothel scandal, he faced no opposition at the Democratic convention, which was the shortest recorded.
 The convention started at 2 P.M., to allow delegates to attend the funeral of Walsh's sister Hannah, and finished by 5 P.M.
 Walsh did not attend and there was no debate over his nomination, though Attorney General nominee Paul Dever devoted his own speech to praising Walsh's record.